flowacademyhu/theta-test-aggregator/README.md

 Do not close the terminal after it started succesfully.

+## Design

+This project contains 4 essnetial parts:

+- A MYSQL database recieveing / updating all the incoming test results.

+- A MYSQL database containing / updating / managing users.

+- Express js for the backend logic.

+- An Angular frontend as an interface for users.

 ## Development

-This test aggregator was developed using Docker, Express js on the backend, and Angular js on frontend.
+This test aggregator was developed using Docker, Express js on the backend, and Angular on frontend.

 To develop a new feature you would first start up the backend with the previously mentioned [`docker-compose up`] command in the backend folder.